GuQinglong/GuQinglong.github.io/_pages/about.md

 ### Research Interest

-I investigate cognitive neuronal dynamics through microcircuit models, and try to gain insights into the distributed computational mechanisms of various cognitive processes through large-scale modeling.
+I am interested in investigating cognitive neuronal dynamics through microcircuit models, and also try to gain insights into the distributed computational mechanisms of various cognitive processes through large-scale modeling.
 The close interplay between modeling and experiment is at the heart of my research program.
 In the past, I have collaborated with experimentalists and analyzed data across a range of levels: neuronal spike train data, neuroimaging data, and cognitive behavioral data.
 I used a combination of statistical analysis and mathematical/computational modeling.